 Announcing Google TV: TV meets web.
 Web meets TV.
 If there’s one entertainment device that people know and love, it’s the television.

 In fact, 4 billion people across the world watch TV and the average American spends five hours per day in front of one*.
 Recently, however, an increasing amount of our entertainment experience is coming from our phones and computers.
 One reason is that these devices have something that the TV lacks: the web.
 With the web, finding and accessing interesting content is fast and often as easy as a search.
 Introducing Google TV.
 7 unanswered questions about Google TV.
-The announcement of Google TV Thursday has confirmed rumors that the company was looking to enter the living room, but there are still plenty of questions about how the new platform will play out.
+The Future of Google TV is..

 It is far from a certainty that it will be more than Apple TV in terms of consumer sales.
 From a first glance the Marketplace is the most important and interesting element of the announcement.
 As a development platform, Android creates the potential for untold unique and interesting applications that could capture users imagination.
 Early on, I don’t think TV oriented apps will have the most impact.
 If I understood the announcement, in the beginning of 2011, there will be an Android Marketplace.
-The Google TV box could be a very cool and hopefully inexpensive gaming console.
 Google TV: Five Burning Questions - PCWorld.
 Google, Intel, and Sony are reportedly banding together to produce a Web content platform for your living room called Google TV.